gaeldumon/memory/README.md

-# Memory cards game
+# Memory cards game using HTML5, CSS3 and Javascript
-Themes and functionalities are coming...
-Rule : You have to find the twin of each image by clicking on it.
-If this is a match : both twins stay visible, if not : they hide themselves!
-Goal is to get all the images.
+How to :
+Reveal a first card by clicking on it.
+Reveal a second card.
+If twin : both cards stay visible.
+If not : both cards are hidden.
+And so on.

+Goal :
+Make all the pictures visible.

+Two different theme and set of pictures.